Learn, relax, connect, move.

 Accessible Tours

 We are working to make our tours more customizable to be more accessible.
-When we open for the 2025 summer season, we will be offering a specific wheelchair-accessible tour, self-guided pamphlet tours at the front gate, a visually-impaired guided tour, and private tours with a consultation about the visitor’s needs and sensitivities.
+When we open for the summer season, we will be offering a specific wheelchair-accessible tour, self-guided pamphlet tours at the front gate, a visually-impaired guided tour, audio tours, and private tours with a consultation about the visitor’s needs and sensitivities.
 The admission for all our tours, including the ones above, is by donation.
 We can also offer a sensory kit upon arrival, which includes headphones, sunglasses, wipes and fidget toys.
-Visit our tours page to book.
+Visit our tours page to book ahead if you are in need of special assistance.
 Or take a look at our Visitor’s Guide for more information on accessibility at the museum.
+Each tour at the museum is unique, with staff trained in gearing tours to visitor needs and interests, as well as staff sharing their own personal interests/passions within the scope of the museum and local history.

 Community Events and Kids Camps

 Every year Heritage Park hosts a number of community events, such as Easter, St. Jean Baptiste Day, Canada Day, and Halloween.
 These events help to get our community together and provide affordable activities for all.
-We also host a free kids camp and a teen camp (not free, but a scholarship can be requested) in July/August, where kids get to have fun and learn about the history, cultures, and environment of the area.
+We also host a free kids camp, where kids get to have fun and learn about the history, cultures, and environment of the area.

-If you would like to meet with the curator over coffee and discuss how Heritage Park Museum can better serve our community, please email us at curator@heritageparkmuseum.com.
+If you would like to meet with the executive director/curator over coffee and discuss how Heritage Park Museum can better serve our community, please email us at curator@heritageparkmuseum.com.